-In order to receive approval to list the 2003 Warrants on the Nasdaq Small Cap Market, we are required to be in compliance with the continued listing standards for the Nasdaq Small Cap Market with respect to our common stock.
-We are also required to maintain: (i) a minimum bid price of \$1.00 per share, (ii) a certain public float, (iii) a certain number of round lot shareholders and (iv) one of the following: a net income from continuing operations (in latest fiscal year or two of the three last fiscal years) of at least \$500,000, a market value of listed securities of at least \$35 million or a stockholders' equity of at least \$2.5 million.
+The 2003 Warrants will not be listed on the Nasdaq Small Cap Market but will trade on the OTC Bulletin Board.
+Our common stock is currently listed on the Nasdaq Small Cap Market.
+To keep such listing, we are also required to maintain: (i) a minimum bid price of \$1.00 per share, (ii) a certain public float, (iii) a certain number of round lot shareholders and (iv) one of the following: a net income from continuing operations (in latest fiscal year or two of the three last fiscal years) of at least \$500,000, a market value of listed securities of at least \$35 million or a stockholders' equity of at least \$2.5 million.
 We currently are in compliance with the minimum bid price, public float and number of round lot holders requirements.
 Because we are a development stage company, we do not meet the net income requirement.
 We also do not meet the market value of listed securities requirement.
-In the event we are unable to obtain approval for listing on the Nasdaq Small Cap Market, we will likely have to apply for listing on the Nasdaq Over the Counter Bulletin Board or the Nasdaq Bulletin Board Exchange in order to maintain a public market for the trading of our common stock and the 2003 Warrants.
-In the event that the Nasdaq Small Cap Market does not allow the listing of the 2003 Warrants or determines to delist our common stock, the underwriters may not proceed with the offering.
+In the event we are unable to retain approval for listing our common stock on the Nasdaq Small Cap Market, we will likely have to apply for listing on the Nasdaq Over the Counter Bulletin Board or the Nasdaq Bulletin Board Exchange in order to maintain a public market for the trading of our common stock and the 2003 Warrants.